stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "<strong>strategy execution fails as top down command &amp; control</strong>"
+  headline: "<strong>strategy execution fails as a top down push</strong>"
   content: |-
     Traditionally the board or CEO would formulate strategy, then communicate it in two static documents - one describing the strategy, the other setting targets.
 Some companies do this as annual offsite events.
 Some do it with consultants.
 Some invite middle management.
 Some invite the whole company.